Binevenagh: Railway access

-The trains on the Belfast-Derry railway line, run by Northern Ireland Railways (NIR), call at Bellarena railway station between Waterside railway station, in Derry, and Castlerock railway station.
-Trains continue from Castlerock to Coleraine railway station and other stations to Belfast Central and Belfast Great Victoria Street.
+The trains on the Belfast-Derry railway line, run by NI Railways (NIR), call at Bellarena railway station between Waterside railway station, in Derry, and Castlerock railway station.
+Trains continue from Castlerock to Coleraine railway station and other stations to Belfast Lanyon Place and Belfast Grand Central.

 Plane crash

-On 24 June 1944 a Royal Air Force Consolidated B-24 Liberator (FL977) of No. 5 Squadron RAF was returning to RAF Ballykelly after a combat mission over Iceland.
+On 24 June 1944 a Royal Air Force Consolidated Liberator V (FL977) of No. 5 Squadron RAF was returning to RAF Ballykelly after a combat mission over Iceland.
 The aircraft crashed into Binevenagh during its third attempt to land, killing all nine crewmembers onboard.